 I see so many wantrepreneurs walking around with a great idea, telling everyone about it but not getting off their backsides and launching.
 Why are they waiting?
 Simple, failure to launch mostly stems from fear of failure.
 People spend weeks, months or even years perfecting their product only to find that when they launch it they’ve either got no customers or their product lacks the features the customers really want.
 I know one guy who spent 3 years developing an ecommerce platform and hadn’t yet on-boarded a single paying customer.
 Waste of his life?
 Maybe!

 The solution, launch your idea now in as lean a fashion as possible.
 Get immediate feedback from the market place (i.e. do some market research) and then deliver a product that people really want.
+It’s not always about looking to find venues for a big fancy launch, but just delivering and doing a great job.
 Which leads me onto:

 You can take registrations of interest from people before your product launches.
 What this means is simply pitching your idea to people.
 Collecting names and email addresses (and verifying them using a bulk email verifier) or building a facebook community around your idea ahead of launch means that when you do launch you’ve got a readymade customer base of people eager to buy your products.